-The documents for border control of imported products are the ones provided for (above) and / or on the visual check of the product, which can be supplemented with samples.
-The inspection is made in such a way as not to alter the quality and / or product safety and in the same way as for a similar product of local origin.
+The documents for border control of imported products are the ones provided for (above) and/or on the visual check of the product, which can be supplemented with samples.
+The inspection is made in such a way as not to alter the quality and/or product safety and in the same way as for a similar product of local origin.

-Visual inspections of the product are performed to ensure:
+Visual inspections are performed to ensure that the product:

-- that product compliance meets legal or regulatory specifications characterizing it; - that product compliance meets the conditions of its handling, transport and storage; - that the product conforms to the indications given on labeling and / or accompanying documents - the absence of any products' possible alteration or contamination.
+- meets legal or regulatory specifications characterizing it; - meets the conditions of its handling, transport, and storage; - conforms to the indications given on labeling and/or accompanying documents - is free of any possible alteration or contamination.

-Sampling during the border control is decided on the basis of:
+Sampling during border control is decided based on:

-- the results of the examination of documents or the visual checks carried out - the origin, nature, type, presentation and the level of risk the product presents - the history of the product and the importer. - the reliability of the inspections carried out at the exporting country and the places of handling. - the priorities set by the administration responsible for consumer protection and the repression of fraud (Ministry of Commerce).
+- the results of the examination of documents or the visual checks carried out - on the origin, nature, type, presentation and the level of risk the product presents - the history of the product, and the importer. - the reliability of the inspections carried out at the exporting country and the places of handling. - the priorities set by the administration responsible for consumer protection and the prevention of fraud (Ministry of Commerce).